 We aim to open up and transform public procurement to deliver measurably fairer and better results for people around the world.
 We’re achieving this big ambition with our small team, and we believe that our success is thanks to embedding learning into the core of how we operate.

 We are constantly reflecting on if our activities are helping us achieve the change we want to see.
 Likewise, we help our partners ask themselves these questions, too.
 This approach has helped us to stay nimble and pivot when it makes sense, as well as quickly double down on what works to achieve impact.

-Our learning model
+Our organizational learning tactics include:

-Our Rapid Reflections
+Our Quarterly Rapid Reflections

 Rapid reflections are internal sessions where we check in on progress against our targets.
 Individual details may not be complete or finalized.